 - Citrus fruits, such as orange juice

-A daily vitamin with folic acid may be suggested by your health care provider since the food listed above may not contain enough folic acid to meet the daily requirement.
+A daily vitamin with folic acid may be suggested by your health care provider since the foods listed above may not contain enough folic acid to meet the daily requirement.

-How do I know if I am at risk for having a baby with neural defects, and how can I prevent this from happening?
+How do I know if I am at risk of having a baby with neural defects, and how can I prevent this from happening?

 Women who are at greatest risk are those that have had a previous pregnancy that involved a neural defect.
 Women who are not eating a balanced diet that includes folic acid are also at risk.